+Information on your statutory rights and how to contact us.
 You can cease data processing by the service by cancelling your subscription or by switching off the protection.

 You have the right to the data that we have on you.
 In particular, you have the following rights to the personal data that we hold on you:

 You can exercise your rights via our customer care function.
 The links to contact us are in the “Contact information” section.

 Note that there may be situations where our confidentiality obligations, our right of professional secrecy, and/or our obligations to provide our services (e.g. to your employer) may prohibit us from disclosing or deleting your personal data or otherwise prevent you from exercising your rights.
 Your above rights are also dependent on the legal grounds based on which we process your personal data.